sevora/sevora/README.md

 <h3>STMVIZ 💍</h3>
 <div>Stable-Marriage Algorithm Visualizer written for AlgoExpert SWE Project Contest of Summer-Fall 2020.
 Try it out <a href="https://sevora.github.io/stmviz/">here</a>.
 You can also watch the 1-min trailer on <a href="https://youtu.be/yxNn02h3MzI">YouTube</a>.</div>

-<h3>Deebait.space 🗣️</h3>
-<div>This is an anonymous one-to-one debate website where people can choose between opinions and get matched with someone of a different opinion than them.
-This is more of a practice working on fullstack.</div>

-<h3>Fairu 🎓</h3>
-<div>This is built similar to Deebait.space.
-I wanted to make a file archiving website mainly for materials related to school or education.
-It didn't take off but the source code is <a href="https://github.com/sevora/fairu">here</a>.</div>

 <h3>Artgrid 🎨</h3>
 <div>A set of python scripts that allows one to make a large image that when zoomed in is made up of smaller distinct images.
 It's not the most optimized version but it works.</div>

 <h3>Gamebreaker 🎮</h3>
 <div>A collection of interactive pages and scripts with algorithms to solve different classic games.
 It's a great way to learn more about mathematics, game theory, and other computer science concepts.
 Check it out <a href="https://sevora.github.io/gamebreaker">here</a>.
 Currently stale, but I hope to at least add at least 10-20 more game.</div>

+<h3>Simple Calculator 🔢</h3>
+<div>Well, knowing how to code is one thing, structuring a project is another.
+I made this desktop application with Java as a way to test out my skills and learn more about organizing code and making something that's easy to modify and maintain.</div>

 <h3>Cell Theory Timeline 🔬</h3>
 <div>I made this because I didn't want to use a powerpoint for my high school presentation.
 Scroll up or down to move to the next part.
 See it <a href="https://sevora.github.io/cell-theory-timeline/index.html">here</a>.</div>

+<h3>Deebait.space 🗣️</h3>
+<div>This is an anonymous one-to-one debate website where people can choose between opinions and get matched with someone of a different opinion than them.
+This is more of a practice working on fullstack.</div>

+<h3>Fairu 🎓</h3>
+<div>This is built similar to Deebait.space.
+I wanted to make a file archiving website mainly for materials related to school or education.
+It didn't take off but the source code is <a href="https://github.com/sevora/fairu">here</a>.</div>

 <h3>AspirePH 🩺</h3>
 <div>This is not my work exactly.
 This project was done in collaboration with an amazing team from De La Salle University.
 It estimates the risks of getting the virus through a simple and easy test.
 See source code <a href="https://github.com/sevora/covid-risk-estimator">here</a>.
 It was hosted before but due to lack of support it isn't anymore.<div>